-As described in the discussion below, distributions made by us with respect to our common shares, preferred shares and depositary shares will be treated for U.S. federal income tax purposes as:
+As described in the discussion below, distributions made by us with respect to our shares will be treated for U.S. federal income tax purposes as:

-- ordinary income dividends;
+- · ordinary income dividends;

-- · return of capital distributions; or
+- return of capital distributions; or

 - · long-term capital gain.

 This discussion assumes that our shares will continue to be considered regularly traded on an established securities market for purposes of the Foreign Investment in Real Property Tax Act of 1980, or FIRPTA, provisions described below.
 If our shares no longer are regularly traded on an established securities market, the tax consequences described below would materially differ.